Synthetic Data – Are We All Talking About the Same Thing?

 Key Insights from Our Paper

-In this paper, we explore several pivotal aspects of synthetic data use in healthcare, offering insights drawn from both our research and the collaborative efforts of our team:
+We explore several pivotal aspects of synthetic data use in healthcare, offering insights drawn from both our research and the collaborative efforts of our team:

 1. Provenance of Synthetic Data